OpenTechSchool/python-flask/core/setup.md

 	$ C:\Python27\Scripts\easy_install pip

 Now you will have `pip` installed in the Scripts folder as well.
-If you like, you can ask us about adding the Python and scripts directories to the windows `PATH`; this will let you type `python` or `pip` at your command prompt directly.
+If you like, you can ask us about adding the Python and scripts directories to the windows PATH; this will let you type `python` or `pip` at your command prompt directly.

 ## Mac OSX